 Why Is It Important to Expand Your Vocabulary?

 A good vocabulary will help you communicate (speak and write) clearly and concisely.
 As you expand your vocabulary range, you will better describe your emotion, feelings, and ideas.

-Words are fundamental blocks of the language and the foundation to mastering English.
+Words are fundamental blocks of the language and the foundation for mastering English.

 How Can You Improve Your English Vocabulary

-Use the following 14 ways to drastically improve and expand your vocabulary:
+Use the following 14 ways to improve and expand your vocabulary drastically:

 1- Use mobile FREE Apps